-The unique early bronze age mound in the churchyard at Ogbourne St Andrew has suffered from many years of neglect and was very overgrown before a community clearance effort.
-There is the possibility it sits on an earlier Neolithic structure.
-Together with professional archaeologists we are currently carrying out a resistivity slice survey on this fascinating multi period site to interrogate its internal structure.
-Since the mound is a Scheduled Monument, a Section 42 Licence has been granted by Historic England for this survey to be carried out.
+The unique early bronze age mound in the churchyard at Ogbourne St Andrew had suffered from many years of neglect and was very overgrown before a community clearance effort.
+There were various suggestions: it was situated on an earlier Neolithic structure; it had been used as a motte and baliey castle; it had been the site of a windmill.
+To investigate these claims, together with professional archaeologists, we have carried out a resistivity slice survey on this fascinating multi period site.
+Since the mound is a Scheduled Monument, permission from Historic England was required.

 Clearance of undergrowth:

 The first phase of the project to clear many years of undergrowth and fallen trees was carried out in late 2018 by a small groups of volunteers working to cut the weeds and shrubs. (see photo gallery - clearance)

 As a result of contact with Historic England to obtain advice on the subsequent maintenance of the barrow, it was placed on the "Monument at Risk Register", with a number of diseased and leaning trees creating a threat to the barrow.
 An application to Historic England for grant funding to remove trees (see photo gallery - tree removal) and replant with grass was successful and the tree clearance was undertaken in July 2019.
 March 2020 saw a "field walk" ( an almost forensic fingertip search of the barrow surface ) carried out by volunteers from the History Group, the Wiltshire Archaeological Field Group and members of Gloucester Archaeology.
 In addition to removing a few artefacts the surface was carefully raked and prepared for grass seed planting.
 Our thanks to all the volunteers who seemingly very much enjoyed the activity. (see photo gallery - field walk).
 The subsequent three years maintenace will be supported by Historic England.